Home » WordPress Tutorials » Customization » How to Add Related Posts to WordPress

 Jetpack

-On the other hand, if you are using the multi purposeful plugin Jetpack, you will already have the functionality of showing related posts.
+On the other hand, if you are using the multi-purposeful plugin Jetpack, you will already have the functionality of showing related posts.
 What is left for you is to enable the module.
 Doing so is an easy process.
 Go to Jetpack -> Settings -> Traffic.
 From there turn the related posts section on.
 From here, you can customize the “related posts” as well.
 Go to Appearance -> Customizer.

-There is an upside of using Jetpack instead of another plugin that offers the same solution.
+There is an upside to using Jetpack instead of another plugin that offers the same solution.
 Jetpack will have the processing happen off-site, which could enhance the loading speed of your WordPress website.
 Of course, you can do that by setting up caching or choosing a powerful WordPress Hosting service.

-The point is, you now know how to add similar posts at the end of your articles.
+The point is, that you now know how to add similar posts at the end of your articles.

-How to Customize the Scrollbar in WordPress
+Gutenberg Tutorial: How to Move Blocks in WordPress